Bokbacken/PITC-Tools/README.md

 Usage:

-sudo ./startbridge.sh br0 eth1 eth2
+sudo ./br-start.sh br0 eth1 eth2

 Possibility to use wireshark on br0 to see all traffic passing through this transparent bridge, switches and devices connected to this bridge will only see it as a ethernet cable.

+To add IP address to the br0 interface use: sudo ip addr add 172.16.0.210/24 dev br0